-INTRODUCTION Seven Tibetans are staging a hunger strike outside the United Nations Information centre in New Delhi, India.
+Background: INTRODUCTION Seven Tibetans are staging a hunger strike outside the United Nations Information centre in New Delhi, India.
 The exiled Tibetans are trying to force the international organisation to take action on their homeland.

 SYNOPSIS: The Tibetans started their strike a week ago and they say they are resolved to die if the United Nations does not implement resolutions on the denial of human rights and self-determination in Tibet.
 The refugees fled into India from Tibet after the failure of a revolt against the Chinese in 1959 and the plight of their spiritual leader, the Dalai Lama.

 The Dalai Lama runs an unrecognised government-in-exile from Dharamsala in northern India.
 Tibetan sources said they hoped the new Indian government under Mr Morarji Desai would raise the Tibetan issue at the U.N.
 According to Mr Lodhi Gyaltsen, a member of the unofficial government, many members of the new government are supporters of the Tibetan cause.